jaimerump/rules-engine/README.md

 const candidate = { "key": 1, "other_key": 2 };
 conjunction.evaluate(candidate); // = true
 ```
-The other way (not yet implemented) is to construct the desired rules in JSON, then pass that JSON into the rules parser.
+The other way is to construct the desired rules in JSON, then pass that JSON into the rules parser.
 ```
 const { RulesParser } = require("rules-engine");
 const rules_json = {